Reading now: Slope angle in construction – definition, calculation and practical tips

 What is the angle of repose?

-slope angle according to DIN 4124
+Slope angle according to DIN 4124

-soil type Maximum slope angle
+Soil type Maximum slope angle

-clay and loam approx. 45°
+Clay and loam approx. 45°

-gravel and sand approx. 60°
+Gravel and sand approx. 60°

 Non-cohesive soils approx. 45° to 60°

-Which factors influence the slope angle?
+What factors influence the slope angle?

-soil type
+Soil type

-depth of the excavation pit
+Depth of the excavation pit

-groundwater and weather influences
+Groundwater and weather influences

-load at the edge of the slope
+Load at the embankment edge

 How is the optimal slope angle determined?